A Survey on Decentralized Federated Learning: Research Method

 \subsection{Search Process}

-For the purpose of this review, we conducted a search within a specific time frame spanning from 2018 to 2023, with a focus on DFL.
+For the purpose of this review, we conducted a search within a specific time frame spanning from 2018 to early 2026, with a focus on DFL.
 We utilized several common databases, including IEEE Xplore, ScienceDirect, ACM Digital Library, and Google Scholar, employing advanced search options and boolean expressions (AND, OR).
-Specifically, we use the following search queries to retrieve relevant work from the repositories above: "\textit{Fully Decentralized Federated Learning}"; "\textit{Decentralized Federated Learning}"; "\textit{P2P Federated Learning}"; "\textit{Peer-to-Peer Federated Learning}".

 We paid special attention to the exclusion of articles that did not align with the scope of this survey.
-The search phrases were applied to titles, abstracts, and keywords in each database.
 To provide an overview of the article selection process and the statistics of articles considered in this survey, we present the PRISMA flow diagram in Fig.~\ref{fig:prisma}.
-Each stage of the diagram will be discussed in detail in the following sections.
+Each stage of the diagram is discussed in detail in the following sections.